New Zealand privacy commissioner joins criticism of Facebook data handling

 Cambridge Analytica has said it did not use Facebook data in U.S. President Donald Trump’s campaign, and that it had deleted all Facebook data it obtained from a third-party app in 2014 after learning the information did not adhere to data protection rules.

-Reporting by Marius Zaharia; Editing by Richard Borsuk
+Reporting by Marius Zaharia in WELLINGTON.
+Additional reporting by Melanie Burton in MELBOURNE; Editing by Richard Borsuk and Michael Perry